emilhagl/emilhagl.github.io/docs/index.md

   </div>
 </div> -->

 ## **Project Overview**

-The articles in my thesis fall into 3 main categories:

-1. **Review, conceptual, and technical commentary articles:** <br>
-   - How can/should AI from a technical perspective be applied within advertising?
-      Examining methodologies and frameworks for effective implementation.
-   - What consequences does AI have on business models, consumers, and societal implications?
-      How should marketers choose strategies?

-2. **User experiments with human participants:** <br>
-   - How do factors such as the surrounding media context influence how online ads are perceived?

-3. **NLP empirical articles:** <br>
-   NLP-techniques/systems for understanding media contexts that can be leveraged by advertisers and others.
-Specifically:
-      - Using LLMs to extract dynamic aspect-sentiment pairs in online reviews.
-      - Showing its application within opinion search and for creating a broad picture of consumers' opinions on products.
+Motivated

+Here i provide a summary of my researchetc.

-Together these works create insights on:
+Together my ads create insights on:
 - (i) How AI-driven contextual advertising can be implemented technically using methods such as NLP.
 - (ii) How media contexts influence how ads are perceived.
 - (iii) The societal and consumer implications when AI decides who marketing messages are targeted to.

-## **AI-Driven Contextual Advertising**

-Here i provide a summary of my research, research questions etc.
+- (iv) How should marketers choose advertising strategies with regards to AI, data, regulations .....

+## **Research categorization, aims and questions**

+The articles in my thesis fall into 3 main categories.

+1. **Natural Language Processing (NLP) work** (Articles 1 & 2) <br>
+  - NLP-techniques/systems for understanding the topics and sentiments of online content, where ad targeting is one application.
+Specifically: I use LLMs to extract fully contextualized aspect-sentiment pairs, dubbed \emph{opinion unbits} in online reviews (Article 1 & 2).
+  - Demonstrate the performance of opinion units as a chunking strategy in opinion search (article 1) and topic modelling (Article 2).
+Topic modelling of opinions can provide picture of consumers' opinions and regression of topics unto business metrics and outcomes  (Article 2).

+2. **Controlled experiments with online participants** (Articles 3 & 4) <br>
+   - How does the surrounding media context influence how online ads are perceived (Article 3 & 4)?
+   - Should advertisers avoid advertising alongside negative contexts?
+(Article 4)

+3. **Review, conceptual, and technical commentary articles** (Articles 5 & 6) <br>
+   - How can/should AI from a technical perspective be applied within online advertising targeting?
+Examining methodologies, applcations for effective and non-privacy infringing advertising (Article 5)
+   - What consequences does AI have on consumers, and societal implications?
+(Article 5)
+   - How should marketers choose advertising strategies with regards to AI, data, regulations...
+(Article 6)

 <!--
 # Articles listed